BEAT: Tokenizing and Generating Symbolic Music by Uniform Temporal Steps: Related Work

 \subsection{Symbolic Music Representations}

-\textbf{Piano-roll representations} treat music as a 2D time-pitch matrix, analogous to images~\citep{briot2019deep}.
+\textbf{Grid-based representations}, such as piano-rolls, treat music as a 2D time-pitch matrix, analogous to images~\citep{briot2019deep}.
 This format offers direct temporal access and explicit sustain states.
-Piano-rolls have been adopted in VAE-based models for representation learning~\citep{yang2019deep,wang2020pianotree} and diffusion models for score generation~\citep{min2023polyffusion,lv2023getmusic}.
+Piano-rolls have been adopted in hierarchical VAE models~\citep{wang2020pianotree}, representation-learning autoencoders~\citep{yang2019deep}, and diffusion models for score generation~\citep{min2023polyffusion,lv2023getmusic}.
+Closer to our setting, MusicVAE~\citep{roberts2018musicvae} and Measure by Measure~\citep{yan2024measure} adopt measure-level grids, but pair them with dedicated architectures (a VAE prior and a staff-notation encoder--decoder, respectively).
 However, their 2D structure does not naturally fit the sequential paradigm of autoregressive Transformer language models, and severe sparsity makes direct serialization inefficient.
+Readers less familiar with the symbolic-music tokenization landscape may consult Appendix~\ref{app:background_tokenization} for a brief background on the three representation families discussed in this section.